twknab/sei/README.md

 This will take awhile to complete and will populate the database with college data.

 > ℹ️ **Info:** Failed API or Puppeeteer actions will retry 15 times.
 However, total failures past this point will be logged in `errors.log` and can be manually remediated following script run.
 Any failures writing to the database however will be immediately logged.
 No failures will hault the continued script execution.

-### Dry Run or Custom Batch Size

-If you wish to dry run the script first:

-- To run a dry run, pass in true as the first argument: `rake scrape[true]`

-  - Dry run mode is false by default, because this script is intended to be executed as default behavior.

-- To run a custom batch size, you can pass in your desired value (ex: `100`) like this: `rake scrape[false, 100]`.
-This would run the script with dry mode off, and a batch size of 100.
-You may also turn dry mode on via `rake script[true, 100]`
-  - Warning: If you choose a batch size that is too large, you may run into errors due to the College Board API rate limiting, or get your IP address banned.
-Consider using a VPN or proceeding with caution.

 ### 🧪 Run Tests